Get exclusive member benefits & effect social change. Join Today

 In most cases, a doctor can diagnose paronychia simply by observing it.

 Good hygiene is important for preventing paronychia.
 Keep your hands and feet clean to prevent bacteria from getting between your nails and skin.
-Avoiding trauma caused by biting, manicures, or pedicures can also help you prevent acute infections.
+Avoiding trauma caused by biting, picking, manicures, or pedicures can also help you prevent acute infections.

 The outlook is good if you have a mild case of acute paronychia.
 You can treat it successfully, and it’s unlikely to return.
 If you let it go untreated for too long, the outlook is still good if you get medical treatment.